Unifonic/SMS-Voice-dotnetSDK/Contributing.md

 # How to contribute

-Please read these guidelines before contributing to ots-csharp:
+Please read these guidelines before contributing to our SDK:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)